 - User stories, which are high-level descriptions of a feature, told from the perspective of the end-user of the product.

-- Bugs, which are problems that arise that the product owner wants fixed.
+- Bugs are problems that arise that the product owner wants to be fixed.

 - Tasks, which are assigned to the scrum team to complete.